-Fieldwork – We observed salps via bluewater SCUBA diving (Haddock & Heine, 2005) from a small vessel off the coast of Kailua-Kona (Hawai’i Big Island, 19°42'38.7" N 156°06'15.8" W), over 2000 m of offshore water.
+Fieldwork – We observed salps via 48 bluewater SCUBA dives (Haddock & Heine, 2005) from a small vessel off the coast of Kailua-Kona (Hawai’i Big Island, 19°42'38.7" N 156°06'15.8" W), over 2000 m of offshore water during September 2021, April 2022, September 2022 and May 2023.
+We spent a total of 42.2 hours (84.4 person hours: ADS & KRS) collecting and imaging salp colonies.
 Some dives were diurnal, where we collected most of the specimens of Iasis cylindrica, Cyclosalpa affinis, Cyclosalpa sewelli, and Brooksia rostrata.
 We observed and collected most specimens of other species during night dives (blackwater diving).
 We recorded in situ underwater videos of salp colonies swimming using a variety of cameras including primarily a dark field stereovideography system (Sutherland et al. 2024), as well as a lightweight dual GoPro stereo system, a brightfield single-camera system (Colin et al. 2022), and a darkfield single-camera system.
-The primary stereovideography system was comprised of two synchronized high-resolution cameras (Z Cam E2 and Sync Cable; 4K at 60 or 120 fps) with 17mm f/1.8 lenses (Olympus M.Zuiko Digital) housed in custom aluminum housings (Sexton Company).
+The primary stereovideography system was comprised of two synchronized high-resolution cameras (Z Cam E2, Nan Shan, Shenzhen, China and Sync Cable; 4K at 60 or 120 fps) with 17mm f/1.8 lenses (Olympus M.Zuiko Digital) housed in custom aluminum housings (Sexton Company, Salem, OR, USA).
 Each field of view was 23 x 42 mm and in-focus depth was 20-25 mm.
-The image from the right-hand camera was viewed using an external monitor (Aquatica Digital), and illumination was provided with two 10,000-lumen lights (Keldan).
+The image from the right-hand camera was viewed using an external monitor (Aquatica Digital, Montreal, Quebec, Canada), and illumination was provided with two 10,000-lumen lights (Keldan, Bruegg, Switzerland).
 An L-shaped plastic framer helped the videographer position colonies in the field of view of both cameras.
 Before diving, the stereo system was calibrated in a swimming pool using a cube with reflective landmarks.
-Calibration images were processed using the CAL software package (SeaGIS measurement science).
+Calibration images were processed using the CAL software package (SeaGIS measurement science, Bacchus Marsh, Victoria, Australia).
+Over the course of the study, we observed 241 salp colonies (N) from 18 species and recorded 1,946 measurements (n) (Dataset1A, Table S1).
+Throughout the manuscript, we refer to the number of specimens as N and the number of measurements as n.

 Measuring salp colony swimming speed – For most species, we collected and analyzed footage from multiple specimens (Dataset1A, Table S1).
 We analyzed the swimming behavior of salp colonies arranged in linear (six species, 64 specimens), bipinnate (three species, 17 specimens), whorl (three species, 10 specimens), cluster (two species, eight specimens), and transversal (one species, two specimens) architectures, with oblique and helical architectures represented by a single specimen.
 We used a combination of spatially calibrated stereo video and 2D videos with a reference scale in the frame.
 From the stereo videos, we manually selected and measured the relative XYZ positions of salp colony zooids in EventMeasure (SeaGIS).
 We implemented a cutoff in the RMS (root mean squared) point error estimate of < 2 mm.